nextcloud/documentation/developer_manual/core/translation.rst

 What about variable in the strings?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In case you need to add variables to the translation strings do it like that:
+If you need to add variables to the translation strings do it like this:

 .. code-block:: php